-GTP is the transfer of experiences from the virtual to the physical world that can manifest as altered sensorial perceptions, sensations, automatic mental processes, behaviours and actions with video game content.
+GTP is the transfer of experiences from the virtual to the physical world manifesting as altered sensorial perceptions, sensations, automatic mental processes, automatic behaviours and actions with video game content.

 Most GTP appear to be triggered by game-related cues, although they are not always present, or they are not always identifiable.
 GTP can manifest under hypnagogic states -borderline states between awake and sleep or while waking up.
 However, research has shown that in most of the cases GTP occurs in full awake state and many times triggered by associations.